Frequently Asked Questions

 What are your qualifications?

 During my time as a student I've had a multitude of opportunities to serve as a student/assistant director, running rehearsals and choosing repertoire.
+I have accrued thousands of hours of hands-on experience at teaching, most under the direction of credentialed educators or field professionals.

 In addition to teaching I have written and arranged music, and have an extensive performance background including choral singing, opera, musical theatre, jazz, as well as piano and percussion.